These waterfalls in Dripping Springs & beyond will make you want to visit now.

 You’ll need to dress comfortably in support shoes or a good pair of hiking shoes, preferably with ankle support.
 Also, a walking stick would be great to use.
 And don’t forget your binoculars, camera, reusable water bottle, food, and snacks.
 You never know how long you’ll be out there.

-Pro Tip: Bring more water than you think you’ll need on hot days.
+Travel Pro Tip: Bring more water than you think you’ll need on hot summer days.

 In cooler weather, dressing in layers is best.
 A hat and sunscreen are always a must in any weather.